emmapatton/Programming-1-and-2/README.md

-# Programming-1-and-2
+# Programming 1 and 2
-Week 1 and 2 submission
+Week 1 and 2 homework submission